Metropolis GZM: History

+Governance

+The Metropolis GZM is represented by two administrative bodies: the Management Board and the Assembly.

+The Management Board is the executive branch, which consists of 5 members elected by the Assembly using a secret ballot method – the Chairperson, two Deputy Chairpersons, and two other regular members.
+Thanks to gentlemen's agreement, each of the five NUTS 3 regions on the area of the Metropolis is represented.

+The Assembly is the legislative branch, consisting of heads of 41 constituent gminas.
+The Assembly adopts resolutions by means of double majority – more than half of delegates representing more than half of Metropolis population must vote in favour.
+The Assembly also elects its Bureau – the Chairperson and up to three Deputy Chairpersons.

 Location

 The Metropolis GZM spans urban and suburban communities in the historical regions of Upper Silesia (the South-Eastern part of Silesia) as well as Lesser Poland's Zagłębie Dąbrowskie in the modern Silesian Voivodeship in southern Poland, within the northern portion of the Upper Silesian Coal Basin between the Vistula and Oder rivers.
 It is located roughly 72 km West of Kraków and 260 km South-West of Warsaw.
 Other major population centers in relative proximity to the metropolis include: Ostrava (70 km), Vienna (290 km), Prague (320 km) and Bratislava (270 km).

 Transportation

 Road transportation

 The Metropolis GZM has extensive road network, including national highways A4 and A1, as well as S1 and S86 expressways.
 Warsaw is connected to the agglomeration through National Road no. 1, commonly known as Gierkówka (after Edward Gierek).
 The agglomeration is also connected to the Beskid Mountains in the south through two extensions of Gierkówka—National Road no. 1 and National Road no. 81.
 Drogowa Trasa Średnicowa, an inter-urban, limited-access expressway, connects Gliwice and Katowice city centers.
 The GZM observes some of the highest traffic in Poland, with S86 between Katowice and Sosnowiec hosting 112,212 vehicles per day and A4 highway in Katowice seeing 100,983 vehicles per day.